yutao-huang/office-scripts-conway-game-of-life/README.md

 ## Samples

 Here are a few interesting samples based on the rules from <https://copy.sh/life/examples>.
 Note the frame rates have been adjusted for the screen recordings here for demonstration purpose.
-The actual evolution rendered in Excel on the web is much slower.
+The actual evolution rendered in Excel on the Web is slower.

 - Bi-clock, 7x7:
   ![Bi-clock, 7x7](images/sample-bi-clock.gif)